 The above items are recommendations only and based on Safe Routes to Schools site assessment best practices.
 Feasibility determination, final design, accessibility, funding, and implementation of any recommended improvements is the responsibility of the appropriate governing agency.

-Red crub and/or parking restriction signage should be provided between advance stop/yield markings and the crosswalk.
-Exact red crub distance should be determined in accordance with the CA-MUICD and City policies/standards.
-Red crub not symbolized on map.
-This figure interded only or reference, conceptual planning, and informational purposes.
-This figure should not be used to establish boundaries, property lines, location of objects, or to provide any other information typically needed for final design, construction or any other purpose when engineered plans are required.
+Red curb and/or parking restriction signage should be provided between advance stop/yield markings and the crosswalk.
+Exact red curb distance should be determined in accordance with the CA-MUTCD and City policies/standards.
+Red curb not symbolized on map.

+This figure is intended only for reference, conceptual planning, and informational purposes.
+This figure should not be used to establish boundaries, properly lines, location of objects, or to provide any other information typically needed for final design, construction or any other purpose when engineered plans are required.